ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-16-comparison-of-ethereum-classic-and-ethereum-monetary-policies/index.md

 This means that the staking industrial complex will perpetually get richer, creating mega-validators, while the rest of the economy will be constantly starved of money to pay for fees.

-While there will alway be some coin to pay for fees, there is a giant constant wealth transfer from the economy to the staking cartel.
+While there will always be some coin to pay for fees, there exists a giant continuing wealth transfer from the economy at large to the exclusive staking cartel.
+These factors should be taken into consideration in any analysis of Ethereum.

 ## Digital Gold